theantagonist9509/battle-bots/README.md

 ## Submission

-* All submissions must be made through [this](https://forms.gle/3jynTXrTEkQkMWVA6) Google Form.
+* All submissions must be made through the submission link provided above.
 * The submission should include:
   1. Your **single file** Python script (named as `teamname_bot.py`)
   2. A brief description explaining your bot's strategy (doesn't need to be very detailed!)